 Think about the list of items you need to prepare a chocolate cake.
-Your list will include items like flour, cocoa powder sugar, eggs milk, baking powder, etc. These items are none other than what companies and manufacturing organizations call ‘direct material’ for preparing a cake.
+Your list will include items like flour, cocoa powder, sugar, eggs, milk, baking powder, etc. These items are none other than what companies and manufacturing organizations call ‘direct material’ for preparing a cake.
 Hence, direct materials are raw materials that are converted into finished goods.
-These are not materials which we ‘use’ in the production process.
-Rather, direct materials are those raw materials that physically become finished goods at the end of the manufacturing process.
+These are not materials that we ‘use’ in the production process.
+Instead, direct materials are those raw materials that physically become finished goods at the end of the manufacturing process.
 In other words, they are components of a finished product.

 Examples of Direct Material

 - The wood is used to make tables.

 - A cloth used to make shirts.

 - The glass is used to make windows.

 Difference between Direct Materials vs. Indirect Materials

 While raw materials themselves become finished goods, indirect materials are those materials that do not form a part of the finished goods.
 E.g., Chefs in a bakery typically use hand gloves while preparing cakes and other bakery items.
 The bakery will also use various cleaning agents (dishwashers, floor cleaners, etc.) to keep the kitchen area clean.
 Both these items are an example of indirect costs since they do not form a part of the finished goods.
 Their job is to make the production process more efficient or easier.